Jackeriss/Typora-Blog/README.md

 Write blog using Typora! [demo](//www.jackeriss.com)

 ## Introduction
-Typora-Blog is a simple but special blog program, Its biggest characteristic is post editing will be done locally, and use a specific Markdown editor —— [Typora](http://typora.io)
+typora-blog is a simple but special blog program, Its biggest characteristic is post editing will be done locally, and use a specific Markdown editor —— [Typora](http://typora.io)

 ### Features
 1. *Less is more*.
 It only keeps the most frequently used features of a blog program.
 So, no post type, no tags and no searching.
 If you really want these features, please add them yourself.